What is a regular menstrual cycle?

 - Menstrual cycles exceeding 35 days

-- Occurrence of either heaver or scantier bleeding than normal
+- The occurrence of either heaver or scantier bleeding than normal

-We have already seen that Polycystic Ovarian Syndrome can cause irregular period but what exactly leads to this condition?
+We have already seen that Polycystic Ovarian Syndrome can cause irregular periods, but what exactly leads to this condition?

 Why is it important to regularize your Periods in PCOS?

 Regular periods help to prevent excess thickening of the lining of the uterus (womb).
 Long gaps between periods can lead to abnormal cells building up inside the womb.
-It is important you have at least four cycles per year to prevent this abnormal built-up of cells.
+It is important for a woman to at least have four cycles per year to prevent this abnormal build-up of cells.

-Heavy bleeding during periods and Pain: Treatment and Management
+Heavy bleeding during periods and polycystic ovarian syndrome period pain: Treatment and Management

-Women experience cramps during a typical menstrual cycle and this is termed as dysmenorrhea.
-In women with normal hormonal machinery, the pain usually subsides with pain killers and sufficient rest.
-However in few women with PCOS, often periods and cramps can be truly debilitating.
-This in medical terms is called as secondary dysmenorrhea.
+Women experience cramps and polycystic ovarian syndrome period pain during a typical menstrual cycle, and this is termed as dysmenorrhea.
+In women with normal hormonal machinery, the polycystic ovarian syndrome period pain usually subsides with pain killers and sufficient rest.
+However, in few women with PCOS, often periods pain and cramps can be truly debilitating.
+This, in medical terms, is called secondary dysmenorrhea.